deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 I have never said most of the things I said -- Yogi berra

 Ignoring the little harsh things in life can make your life easier

+People stop laughing as they grow old.
+How to laugh?

+Never do for others what they can do for themselves

+Don't do unto others what you don't want them to do unto you

 ## End